-In 2015, the United Nations adopted the 2030 Agenda for Sustainable Development action, which underpinned 17 Sustainable Development Goals ("SDGs") with an aim to end poverty, protect the planet and ensure a peaceful and prosperous world by 2030.
-We have matched our ESG management and efforts with the 7 SDGs that we have determined to be the most important to our stakeholders and our business since we are a responsible Group with a long-term sustainability goal.
-Details of our response can be referenced to the sections below.
+In 2015, the United Nations introduced the 2030 Agenda for Sustainable Development, outlining 17 Sustainable Development Goals ("SDGs") aimed at ending poverty, protecting the planet and ensuring a peaceful and prosperous world by 2030.
+As a responsible company with a focus on long-term sustainability, we have aligned our ESG governance and initiatives with the 7 SDGs that we have identified as most significant to our stakeholders and business.
+More details regarding our actions can be found in the following sections.

-SDGs Sections OUR PEOPLE - Healthy and Safe Workplace OUR PEOPLE - Fair and Diverse Workplace ECO-FRIENDLY OPERATIONS OUR PEOPLE - Employment Conditions RESPONSIBLE OPERATIONS - Supply Chain Management ECO-FRIENDLY OPERATIONS CLIMATE CHANGE PREPAREDNESS ECO-FRIENDLY OPERATIONS
+SDGs Sections 3 GOOD HEALTH AND WELL BEING OUR PEOPLE AND PROSPERITY - Healthy and Safe Workplace OUR PEOPLE AND PROSPERITY - Fair and Diverse Workplace CLEAN WATER AND SANITATION ECO-FRIENDLY OPERATIONS 8 DECENT WORK AND ECONOMIC GROWTH OUR PEOPLE AND PROSPERITY - Employment Conditions 12 RESPONSIBLE VALUE CHAIN - Supply Chain Management RESPONSIBLE CONSUMPTION AND PRODUCTION ECO-FRIENDLY OPERATIONS 13 CUMATE ACTION CLIMATE CHANGE PREPAREDNESS 14 LIFE BELOW WATER ECO-FRIENDLY OPERATIONS